janengelmohr/WhereAreMyProperties/README.md

 # Known issues
-Technically speaking the script does not only extract Properties but also headers, etc.
+The script will only find Exchange Properties which are altered in Content Modifiers.
+It will not check Groovyscripts/Javascripts for Exchange Properties yet.

 Also the code is quite messy, sorry for that.
 This is just a quick hack because I was exhausted of finding the Property usages manually in iFlows.

 Feel free to send me PRs or open Issues :-)